reid-moffat/reid-moffat/README.md

 ### Hello 👋

-I'm a second year software design student at Queen's University (Canada)
+I'm a third year software design student at Queen's University (Canada)

 Current projects:
 * A collaborative list app
-* A course distribution website
+* A course distribution website (https://qubirdhunter.com/)
 * A personal website (https://reid-moffat.github.io/)
 * An algorithm to find the optimal card dropping strategies for cribbage
 * Overhauling a couple previous processing projects